Heliopolis: Everything You Need to Know about the City of the Sun

 Architecture: The Heliopolis Style

 The city was so unique that it had its own architectural style named the Heliopolis Style.
 It was also a trailblazer in terms of including all modern conveniences.
-It was equipped with water, drains, electricity, hotel facilities, a golf course, racetrack and a park.
+It was equipped with water, drains, electricity, hotel facilities, a golf course, a racetrack and a park.
 Furthermore, the area also contained terraced villas, apartment buildings, and workers’ bungalows.

 The Man behind the City